am-eskandari/comp2216-user-guide-project/docs/index.md

 Throughout the guide, we will use message blocks to highlight important information or provide additional context.
 The message blocks are as follows, in order of importance:

 !!! danger "Warning"
-    Specifies actions that may cause an error or will cause the application to crash.
+    Warns users of specific actions which will likely cause an error.

 !!! warning "Caution"
-    Specifies content that must be read before proceeding.
+    Should read before proceeding.

-!!! infromation "Note"
+!!! information "Note"
-    Indicates additional notes or tips.
+    Educational tips and information.

 !!! success
-    Indicates what success looks like.
+    Provide what the end-goal looks like.

 ## Let's Get Started

-Now that you have a clear understanding of what to expect from this user guide, let's dive into the world of Microsoft Excel and start mastering these three powerful tasks!
+Now that you know what to expect from this user guide, let's jump into the world of Microsoft Excel and begin mastering these three powerful tasks!

 ## Acknowledgements

 This user guide has borrowed some formatting and content organization ideas from [**Megan Kuo's Express.js User Documentation**](https://megankuo.github.io/Express-User-Documentation/).
-We would like to express our gratitude for the inspiration and guidance provided by this excellent resource.
+We would like to thank their team for providing us with this fantastic resources.